-2015 GOALS REVIEW
+2016 GOALS REVIEW

-OBJECTIVE WAS THIS OBJECTIVE REACHED IN 2015?
+OBJECTIVE WAS THIS OBJECTIVE REACHED IN 2016?
 Yes or No (If no, please provide comment) Create educational component for parties ("pro se" or represented) pursuing the entry of child custody and physical placement orders in family law cases involving never-married parents (program already in place for married parents).
-NoWisconsin Statutes allow either an "educational" program or a "training" program, but not both.
-Have completed analysis of potential number of participants.
+Provide sufficient time to hear/decide stipulated and contested cases within time constraints; lessen the amount of time devoted to Child Support Agency-type hearings without sacrificing due process rights Have completed analysis of potential number of participants.
 Based upon that figure, still assessing appropriate type of program to pursue.
-Provide sufficient time to hear/decide stipulated and contested cases within time constraints; lessen the amount of time devoted to Child Support Agency-type hearings without sacrificing due process rights Mediation program: Monitor referrals to mediation where domestic violence issues may or may not have been Yes Yes domestic violence issues may or may not have been revealed initially/terminate referral as appropriate
+Yes Mediation program: Monitor referrals to mediation where domestic violence issues may or may not have been revealed initially/terminate referral as appropriate Yes